 There are good reasons why you might wish to remain anonymous when browsing the web.
 For example, for people living in a country which has limited access to western internet sites; it can be a valuable tool for avoiding oppression.

 Some major media outlets have established domains on the Dark Web.
 The BBC has established a location with the goal of making access to information for surfers without the benefits of an open and free press.
-Facebook has also created a mirror for people who wish to protect their identities.
+Facebook has also created a mirror for people using social media, who wish to protect their identities.

 It’s not just guns, drugs & porn